 - In vitro fertilization

 Treatment of fallopian tube or pelvic problems depends on the cause.
 Abnormal tissue is sometimes dislodged or removed during diagnosis (during hysteroscopy or laparoscopy).
-If abnormalities in the uterus are corrected during hysteroscopy, the pregnancy rate afterward is about 60 to 70%.
+The pregnancy rate after one of these procedures is

 Surgery can be done to repair a fallopian tube damaged by an ectopic pregnancy or an infection.
 However, after such surgery, the chances of a normal pregnancy are small.
 The chances of an ectopic pregnancy are higher than usual both before and after such surgery.
 Consequently, in vitro fertilization is often recommended instead.